DEALING WITH CROWDS and MINIMIZING YOUR IMPACT:

 - Consider avoiding Zion National Park on holidays like Memorial Day, the 4th of July, Labor Day, or any of the free entrance days unless you are emotionally prepared to deal with crowds and lines.

-- If you are looking to do a short hike in the main canyon, late afternoon and early evening are good times of day as most people have started to leave the park for dinner in Springdale.
+- If you are looking to do a short hike in Zion Canyon, late afternoon and early evening are good times of day as most people have started to leave the park for dinner in Springdale.
 (But pay attention to the time and don't miss the last shuttle or get caught out after dark!)

-- Instead of visiting the crowded main canyon on weekends, pay a visit to the Kolob Canyons section; there are several great viewpoints and trails in this isolated northwestern section of the park with only a small fraction of the people.
+- Instead of visiting the crowded Zion Canyon on weekends, pay a visit to the Kolob Canyons section; there are several great viewpoints and trails in this isolated northwestern section of the park with only a small fraction of the people.

 Minimize Your Impact: